Skip to content

 data_store = DataStore("redis://localhost:6379")

-Because a data store is not holding one, but a pool of sockets.
-There is no need to create many of them.
-The number of sockets in the pool automatically scales up, when parallel requests are made.
+Because each DataStore is not holding one socket to Redis, but a pool of them, there is no need to create many.
+The number of sockets in the pool automatically scales up if there is a demand for parallel requests.

 • get_next_scan(since=None, block=True, timeout=0):